 3. Shift Gears

-If it is important that you get the meaning across, use the simplest simple grammar structures possible.
+If it is important that you get the meaning across, use the simplest grammatical structures possible.

 5. Break Away